 David was captured for a second time (first at Seven Pines) at The Stone Wall in Pickets Charge.
 In that suicidal attack, the 7th were part of a handful that made it to The Angle, losing 118 out of 276 men (43%).
 This has been described as the high-water mark of the Confederacy.

 These are exciting developments which add to the drama of this amazing man.
 The source of this material can be found on this FaceBook site.
 A great book about the 7th Tennessee is The 7th Tennessee Infantry in the Civil War: A History and Roster

 In his diary, there were a number of pages in the front and back of the two pocket diaries, that have not been transcribed.
 I have included them here in this PDF.
 I could probably use some help with transcriptions.

 My GGGF’s brother, Lt.
 David L. Phillips, signed up for the Confederacy right after his state of Tennessee entered the American Civil War June 8, 1861.
 He served in Virginia all the way from Cheat Mountain to Appomattox Courthouse, being captured twice, exchanged once and escaped once.

-It must have been a difficult decision for him, as Wilson County Tennessee was bitterly divided.
-His first cousin, Major Shelah Waters (male), and his uncle Major Thomas Waters, enlisted/commissioned on the Union side with the 5th Cavalry Tennessee U.S. Shelah and David were classmates at Union University in Murfreesboro, Tennessee (Waters in 1857-1860 and Phillips in 1857-1861).
+It must have been a difficult decision for him, as Wilson County Tennessee was divided.
+His first cousins, Major Shelah Waters (male), and Major Thomas Waters, enlisted/commissioned on the Union side with the 5th Cavalry Tennessee U.S. Shelah and David were classmates at Union University in Murfreesboro, Tennessee (Waters in 1857-1860 and Phillips in 1857-1861).
 David Phillips was a brother of Phi Gamma Delta, which is inscribed in his diary.
 Cousin Shelah was too.
 The history of Phi Gamma Delta at Union University.

 Members of the extended Phillips family line in Watertown, Tennessee who fought in The War Between the States: